 While in your account, you can see the grades for your student's classes, as well as their performance on standards, in the Gradebook module.
 Click on your Gradebook module on the left, then up at the top, choose Points or Standards

-Once you are in the standards gradebook, you can select the student and school from the dropdown menu at the top.
+Once you are in the points gradebook, you can select the student and school from the dropdown menu at the top.

-At first, the points gradebook will show you the name of the class, letter grade, point total/percentage, subject, and teacher.
+This view of the points gradebook will show you the name of the class, grade, point total/percentage, subject, and teacher.

 ➡️ Class Grade Breakdown